 Whether you have recently received a ticket or got one sometime in the long ago past, you might be wondering if defensive driving can help.
 In a word, yes.
 How?
 Read on.

-In Texas, defensive driving (a.k.a “a driver safety class”) can be used to dismiss minor traffic violations.
-Completion of a defensive driving course can also be used to earn a discount on certain car insurance coverages, with or without having received a citation.
+In Texas, you can use a defensive driving course (a.k.a “a driver safety class”) to dismiss minor traffic violations.
+Completing a defensive driving course can also be used to earn a discount on certain car insurance coverages, with or without receiving a citation.

 Answers in this post:

 VIDEO: How Does Defensive Driving Work In Texas?

 I Just Got a Ticket.
 Can I Take Defensive Driving?

 Step one in the “getting rid of your ticket dance” is to make sure if your situation or circumstance makes it OK to even ask.

 In most cases, you are eligible to take defensive driving in the state of Texas in the following situations:

 - Your ticket was for a minor moving violation.